wds4/pretty-good/appDescriptions/curatedLists/overview.md

   <img src="../../.erb/img/createNewList.png" height="300px" display="inline-block" />
 </span>

-Once a new list is created, it is stored in nost as shown [here](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListDetails.md)
+Once a new list is created, it is stored in nostr as a kind 9901 event as shown [here](https://github.com/wds4/pretty-good/blob/main/appDescriptions/curatedLists/v021Overview/singleListDetails.md)

 ## Add an item to a list